Some tax refunds that include an Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) will be held until February 15.

 - Beware of offers of loans against delayed refunds, such as a loan on a refund claim based on a instead of a W-2.
 Loan fees are expensive, and the amount may be incorrect without all income information – but the loan must still be repaid.

 - While the delay applies specifically to tax filers claiming the EITC and ACTC, it will affect your entire refund.
 This includes refunds based on over-withholding or other tax credits.
 You cannot receive a partial refund.

 - Not everyone is affected by the delay.
 Tax filers claiming the EITC and ACTC who file returns after February 15 will not be affected by the delay.
 Additionally, early filers who are ineligible to claim the EITC or ACTC will not be affected.
 Refunds based only on over-withholding or other tax credits will not be held.

 WHY IS THE DELAY HAPPENING?

-On December 18, 2015, Congress passed the PATH (Protecting Americans from Tax Hikes) Act which made over 20 tax provisions permanent, including tax credit expansions to the EITC, ACTC, and American Opportunity Tax Credit (AOTC) that were set to expire in 2017.
-The PATH Act also requires a change in the issuing of EITC and ACTC refunds.
+On December 18, 2015, Congress passed the PATH (Protecting Americans from Tax Hikes) Act.
+This act made over 20 tax changes permanent, including tax credit expansions to the EITC, ACTC, and American Opportunity Tax Credit (AOTC).
+The PATH Act also changed how the IRS issues EITC and ACTC refunds.

 Most refunds are expected to be issued within 21 days of processing.
-If the IRS identifies significant mismatches between the income information provided on the return and provided by employers, there can be additional delays as the IRS seeks to resolve the mismatch.
+If the IRS finds major differences between the income information provided on your return and that provided by your employer(s), there may be delays as the IRS tries to sort out the mismatch.

-HOW CAN YOU HELP CLIENTS PREPARE FOR POTENTIAL REFUND DELAYS?
+HOW YOU CAN PREPARE FOR POTENTIAL REFUND DELAYS?

 Before Tax Season